 Using External Facilitation

 If you want to have an effective team that produces the outcomes needed by your organization, you have to pay attention to both process and team building.
-In fact, 80% of the success of a team is due to team building and cohesive working relationships.
-20% is the process - knowing what to do.
+In fact, 80 percent of the success of a team is due to team building and cohesive working relationships.
+20 percent is in the process—knowing what to do.